VMware Identity Manager (vIDM / WSA) opensearch service will not start.

 /etc/init.d/opensearch start

-Workaround: if forceReleaseLocks fails
+Workaround: If forceReleaseLocks fails

-1. First confirm cluster health as per KB 367175: if hznAdminTool gives error "The connection attempt failed", this can indicate that the delegateIP needs to be assigned to the psql primary node on eth0:0.
+If the hznAdminTool command hangs and does not complete, a manual lock removal may be required.
+First, confirm cluster health.
+If hznAdminTool returns the error The connection attempt failed, this can indicate that the delegateIP needs to be assigned to the psql primary node on eth0:0.

-2. Make sure Opensearch service is stopped on all nodes:
+1. Ensure the opensearch service is stopped on all nodes:

 /etc/init.d/opensearch stop

-sudo -u postgres psql -h localhost -U horizon saas
+psql -h localhost -U horizon saas

-4. Check for a lock here:
+4. Check for a lock:

 select * from saas.DatabaseChangeLogLock;